 Methinks I am in some mysterious land,

 Where far-off seas take colour from the skies,

 And voiceless on a mountain-top I stand.

-Source: Freemasons Who Made a Difference.
+Source: Grand Lodge of British Columbia records.
 Poem found in A Century of Canadian Sonnets, Burpee, Lawrence J. Burpee, ed.
 Toronto : The Musson Book Company, Limited, 1910.